-The very first youth FIBA international event for women under 18 was the Europen Championship which was inaugurated in 1965.
+The very first FIBA Europe youth international event for women under 18 had been the European Championship which was inaugurated in 1965.

 The competition was held every two years until 2004.
 The only exception was in 1984, when it was decided to change the tournament to be played in an even numbered year.